-After searching the Internet, I did find that Water Filter Labs (a division of Natural News) conducted a test on the Zen Water filter.
-They only tested for heavy metals, though.
-The results are included in the contaminant reduction table above.
-You can see that it's almost the same as the other brands, but a bit less effective in removing aluminum.
+Water Filter Labs (a division of Natural News) at one time conducted a test on the Zen Water filter.
+They only tested for heavy metals, though, and the test results are no longer on the website.
+Those results are included in the contaminant reduction table above.

 There's no warranty to speak of on this system.
 They only guarantee that the system will arrive free of damage and defects, or you can return it within 30 days.

 The lack of a warranty and especially the lack of lab test reports to back up the company's claims are why it's the lowest rated of the bunch.

 It is going to make your water taste better, and it will remove some contaminants.
 Plus it's not that expensive.
 So if you want to spend the least amount of money possible on a decent filter, this might be the one for you.

 Filter Life: 1,000 gallons, or about 1 year for the Ceramic filter; 500 gallons, or about 6 months for the 5-stage filter; 3 to 5 years for the mineral stones.

 Biggest Complaints: Doesn't remove fluoride; algae tends to grow in the bottom chamber; very slow filtration rate; cheap plastic spigot.